 ax_rf.set_ylabel('Maximum depth')

-The main changes from our previous example are that instead of plotting the integers from 1 to 16, we're plotting the mean testing scores that we've retrieved and reshaped with cv_rf_results_df['mean_test_score'].values.reshape((4,4)).
+The main change from our previous example is that instead of plotting the integers from 1 to 16, we're plotting the mean testing scores that we've retrieved and reshaped with cv_rf_results_df['mean_test_score'].values.reshape((4,4)).
 The other new things here are that we are using list comprehensions to create lists of strings for tick labels, based on the numerical values of hyperparameters in the grid.
 We access them from the dictionary that we defined, and then convert them individually to the str (string) data type within the list comprehension, for example: ax_rf.set_xticklabels([str(tick_label) for tick_label in rf_params['n_estimators']]).
 We have already set the tick locations to the places that we want the ticks using set_xticks .
+Also, we make a square shaped graph using ax_rf.set_aspect('equal').
 The graph should appear as follows: